 5. It Teaches Respect in Real Time

 Consent.
 Communication.
 Listening.
-These are not buzzwords—they’re everyday tools in partner dancing.
+These are not just buzzwords—they’re everyday tools in partner dancing.
 You learn to ask.
 You learn to say no. You learn to respect space.
 In a subtle way, social dancing trains people to treat others with dignity and care—no matter who they are.

 Social dancing is a quiet revolution.
-It doesn't shout, it sways.
-It doesn’t argue, it invites.
+It doesn't shout; it sways.
+It doesn’t argue; it invites.
 And somewhere between the beats and the turns, people begin to see each other differently.

 Maybe that’s how we start healing the world—one dance at a time.